Terry Ridon

-Terry Lacuanan Ridon (born January 14, 1986) is a Filipino lawyer, broadcaster and politician who is serving as the representative of Bicol Saro Partylist in the Philippine House of Representatives.
+James Mark Terry Lacuanan Ridon (born January 14, 1986) is a Filipino lawyer, broadcaster and politician who is serving as the representative of Bicol Saro Partylist in the Philippine House of Representatives since 2025.
 He previously represented Kabataan Partylist in the House of Representatives from 2013 to 2016 and served as the chairperson of the Presidential Commission for the Urban Poor (PCUP) under President Rodrigo Duterte from 2016 to 2017.

 As broadcaster, Ridon hosted the DZMM radio news commentary programs Haybol Pinoy and ATM: Anong Take Mo? in between his terms in Congress.

 Early life and education

 Ridon was born in Quezon City and studied at the University of the Philippines Manila, where he earned his Bachelor of Arts degree in Development Studies in 2006 and later completed his Juris Doctor degree from the University of the Philippines College of Law in 2011.
 In 2020, he completed Harvard Business School's General Management Program, a non-degree comprehensive leadership program for senior executives.